million12/docker-typo3-flow-neos-abstract/README.md

 **NEOS_APP_FORCE_VHOST_CONF_UPDATE**
 Default: `NEOS_APP_FORCE_VHOST_CONF_UPDATE=true`
-When TRUE, Nginx vhost file will be always overridden with the content from [vhost.conf](container-files/build-typo3-neos/vhost.conf) template.
+When TRUE (which is default), Nginx vhost file will be always overridden with the content from [vhost.conf](container-files/build-typo3-neos/vhost.conf) template.
 You might override it and keep together with your project files to keep in in sync.
 If you prefer manual updates, set it to FALSE.

 ## Authors